billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Square Wave Source

-Choose `Disable sync corrections` to run without active alignment to edges of a common square wave.
+Choose `Disable sync waveform` to run without active alignment to edges of a common square wave.
 The software will still apply the measured sample rates stated in the boxes at the bottom of this tab.